 - ✓ The saddle setting must only be made when the bicycle is stationary. - ✓ To set the saddle position, either: - Push the pedelec near to a wall so that the rider can lean on the wall to support themselves or - Ask another person to hold the pedelec.
-Move the saddle within its permitted displacement range only (marked on the saddle - stay).
-1 Climb onto the pedelec. - 2 Place the pedals into the vertical position with your feet. - ➡ Riders are adopting the optimal saddle position if the perpendicular line from the kneecap runs through the pedal axle. - ► If the perpendicular line crosses behind the pedal, bring the saddle further forward. - If the perpendicular line crosses in front of the pedal, bring the saddle further back.
+Move the saddle within its permitted displacement range only (marked on the saddle - 1 Climb onto the pedelec.